AminLari/Automation/README.md

-# Festo MPS Sorting Station Automation
+# Automaion Of Festo MPS Sorting Station

 ## Overview
 Automation of the **Festo MPS Sorting Station** using **Siemens TIA Portal** and **SIMATIC S7-1500 PLC**.